jlpteaching/ECS201A/hw1/hw1.rst

 Step 3: Use gem5
 ~~~~~~~~~~~~~~~~

-Now, you will run your application in gem5.
+Now, you will run your application in gem5 with the configuration script you made in the tutorial.
 You will change the CPU model, frequency, and memory configuration while testing your sieve program.

 1. Run gem5 with Your Sieve
 """""""""""""""""""""""""""

 Run your sieve program in gem5 instead of the 'hello' example.
+You will need to change the location in your configuration script to where your static binary is located.
+*Do not use se.py or any other configuration script.
+Use the one you made in the tutorial.*
 Save the statistics file generated from this run, and for every run after this one.

 **Choose an appropriate input size.**